A Person First

 What does the title mean?

 In this blog, I will try on many roles.
-I will write as a linguist, an academic, a modern Stoic, and an exvangelical.
+I will write as a poet, an academic, a modern Stoic, and an exvangelical.
 But I am a person first.

 Just like you, I am trying to make sense of this unique and amazing human adventure.
 I am trying to be the best person I can be.